When you don’t normally write genre fiction, it can be difficult to talk to non-writer people about your work.

 My work in progress, Whizzers, is a case in point.
 When I started it, I’d never read, much less written, anything like it.

-How do you define a novel about a guy who finds out that his six-year-old nephew converses with famous dead people, and hangs around with a golden-robed being known as The Coordinator?
+How do you define a novel about a guy who finds out that his six-year-old cousin converses with famous dead people, and hangs around with a golden-robed being known as The Coordinator?
 Throw in a wizard, and you’ve got a genre, right?

 But what genre is it, really?